 Out in the open, the Bypass would plough a shallow cutting into the fields of Stockport’s celebrated Lower Goyt Valley.
 (In the picture, the Bypass plan is superimposed on the Valley.
 In practice road-building excavation and mud will cover a far wider area than is shown.)

 For anyone following the route on foot, Dark Lane (aka Alan Newton Way) outside Bredbury Hall is a good starting point.
 The lane is a well-used cyclists’, runners’ and walkers’ bridleway running 150 yards or so downhill and to the south west of the Bypass route

 For now, the valley is peaceful countryside despite busy roads not far away.
 Looking south east from the bridleway, no buildings can be seen to the far horizon, apart from local farms.
 To the south west is thickly wooded Woodbank Park rising above the far bank of the Goyt.
 To the north west is the pear-capped landmark of Pear Mill.

 The bridleway soon bends sharply right.
 On the left is a footpath up across the Bypass route and through threatened Riley Wood (top picture).
 The Bypass would cut a swathe immediately south of the electricity pylon.

 If we ignore the footpath and stay on the main bridleway, we cross the homely yard of Middle Farm (or Barlow’s) and then bend back to pass Goyt Hall (pictured below), a fine half-timbered manor house become farm.

-The official environmental assessment of the route published in 2003 says that a potential archaeological site of ancient settlement will be lost to the bypass on the higher ground above the hall.
+The official environmental assessment of the route published in 2003 says that a potential archaeological site of ancient settlement will be lost to the Bypass on the higher ground above the hall.
 You can walk up hill to Clapgate (opposite Goyt Hall) to the unmarked site and some fine views across the valley.
-You can also walk around woodland just north west of Clapgate which will be devastated by the bypass.
+Just before the houses start on Clapgate, a path goes to the left to/from Riley Wood.